Killer Joe (film): Plot

 After Adele's death, the family learns that the insurance beneficiary is actually Rex, Adele's boyfriend, rather than Dottie.
 Chris then admits he originally heard the details about the policy from Rex, who also told him about Joe, thereby duping Chris into hiring Joe to kill Adele.
 Ansel blames Chris for the fiasco and tells him he should just kill himself.
 Chris tries to persuade Dottie to run away with him to escape Digger and Joe, both of whom expect to be paid.
 Dottie agrees to go with Chris if she can see Joe first.

 After Adele's funeral, Joe pulls Rex over in his car and Chris buys a pistol on the black market.
 When Ansel and Sharla return home, they find Joe inside with Dottie.
 He asks increasingly pointed questions of Sharla, leading her to admit that she knew the policy was really for $100,000, since accidental death doubled the payout.
 Joe shows them a check of that amount payable to Rex, implying he is dead, as well as offering incriminating photos that prove Sharla was having an affair with Rex.
 Angered, Ansel declines to protect Sharla when Joe chokes her, punches her and forces her to simulate oral sex on a fried chicken leg.

 Joe knows Chris is coming to take Dottie away and threatens to kill Ansel and Sharla if they do not stop him.
-After Chris arrives and is seated for dinner, Joe announces that he and Dottie will be married.
+After Chris arrives, Joe announces that he and Dottie will be married.
 Chris rejects this, ordering Dottie to leave with him.
 Joe tells her to stay where she is, but Dottie stands up and walks away as both men yell at her.
 When Chris threatens Joe with his gun, Sharla stabs Chris with a steak knife and Joe tackles him.
 Ansel and Sharla rush to assist Joe as he beats Chris, not wanting to be killed if Chris flees with Dottie.
 Dottie recovers the gun and, in a rage, fires several shots, killing Chris and seriously wounding Ansel.
 Dottie turns the gun on Joe, telling him that she is pregnant.
 Joe appears overjoyed as he inches closer to Dottie.
 The film ends just as Dottie moves her finger back to the trigger.